-8.4.1 Larvicides
+7.4.1.1 Larvicides

 Larvicides kill mosquito larvae and/or prevent the emergence of adult mosquitoes.
 Materials known as larvicide are placed in known mosquito breeding water sources in the region.
-These larvacides stop the breeding cycle of mosquitoes at the larval stage, so they are not able to transition into an adult mosquito and therefore are not able to bite and cause the spread of diseases.
+These larvicides stop the breeding cycle of mosquitoes at the larval stage, so they are not able to transition into an adult mosquito and therefore are not able to bite and cause the spread of diseases.
 Larvicides are species specific, so do not kill any other species that ingests them.

-Larvacides are both in pellet and briquettes forms and can last up to 3 months, meaning they can be used for areas in which water is held for longer periods of time.
+Larvicides are both in pellet and briquettes forms and can last up to three (3) months, meaning they can be used for areas in which water is held for longer periods of time.
 Larvicides are used to treat known breeding sites in close proximity to residential areas.

 Advantages: